VenkatramanG45/VenkatramanG45/README.md

 - 👯 I’m looking to collaborate on **Tech Hub**

-- 🤝 I’m looking for help with **Techies and get exposure through Intern**
+- 🤝 I’m looking for help with **Techies and get exposure through Intern and Job oppurtunities**

 - 💬 Ask me about **Python , Django ,SQL and DSA**